Lower Thames Crossing: 2020 proposals

 Highways England issued revised proposals in 2020 based on the previous Option C. The proposed route would run from the M25 at North Ockendon to the A2 at Thong, including an intermediate junction with the A13 and A1089 roads.
 The route would be 14.3 miles (23 km) including 2.6 miles (4.3 km) in twin tunnels with three traffic lanes, and would be an all-purpose trunk road rather than a motorway.
-Construction is expected to take six years.
+Construction was expected to take six years.

 In April 2021, Highways England announced that they had split the construction of the road into three sections.
-Two contractors would build the roads north and south of the tunnel, at a cost of £1.3bn and £600m respectively.
-Another contractor would build the tunnel, at a cost of £2.3bn.
-This would allow construction of the project to begin immediately after the Development Consent Order (DCO) process is completed.
+Two contractors would build the roads north and south of the tunnel, at a cost of £1.3 billion and £600 million respectively.
+Another contractor would build the tunnel, at a cost of £2.3 billion.
+This would allow construction of the project to begin immediately after the DCO process is completed.

-The crossing was slated to cost between £6.4bn and £8.28bn, but investment in local roads is also likely to be necessary to deal with the predicted increases in traffic once the crossing opens.
-The cost of the proposed LTC is currently more expensive per mile than the HS2 project which is currently predicted to cost £307m per mile of track, the LTC at current predicted costing would be nearly £573.5m per mile.
+The crossing was slated to cost between £6.4 billion and £8.28 billion, but investment in local roads is also likely to be necessary to deal with the predicted increases in traffic once the crossing opens.
+The cost of the proposed LTC is currently more expensive per mile than the HS2 project which is currently predicted to cost £307 million per mile of track, the LTC at current predicted costing would be nearly £573.5 million per mile.
 In November 2022, it was announced that the expected cost had risen to £9 billion.

-In March 2022, it was announced that the planned completion date of 2029 had been pushed back by two years.
-At this point, £800 million had already been spent on the project.

 Development Consent Order application (planning permission)

 In October 2020, Highways England submitted their application for a Development Consent Order (DCO) for the proposed Lower Thames Crossing.
 After submission, the Planning Inspectorate requested details missing from the application, as well as more information on construction plans and the environmental impact of the scheme from Highways England.
 In November 2020, Highways England were advised that the Planning Inspectorate would not accept the application.
 Following this feedback, Highways England instead chose to withdraw the DCO application and carry out further work for a resubmission in 2021.
 On 20 March 2021, the 120 day internal deadline was missed.
-A new Development Consent Order application is expected before the end of 2022.
+In summer 2022, a further local consultation took place, with a new DCO application submitted in November 2022.
+The DCO process is expected to take around 18 months, which will include public hearings.

+A decision on the Lower Thames Crossing was due on 20 June 2024, but this was delayed by six months because of the July 2024 general election.
+A new planning application was submitted in November 2022; the planning process was expected to take 18 months, but this was extended to 4 October 2024, due to the July 2024 general election.
+A decision to further postpone a decision was announced in October 2024.
+The crossing was finally approved in March 2025.